-WHY PEOPLE BUY TICKETS FROM INDIVDUALS
+WHY PEOPLE BUY TICKETS FROM INDIVIDUALS

-However, you cannot get great seats to the Indy 500 from the speedway because they are all sold
+You cannot get great seats to the Indy 500 from the speedway because they are all sold

 INDIANAPOLIS POLICE DISTRICT